nytron88/streamix/apps/notify-wss/CLOUDFRONT_SETUP.md

 ## Overview

 CloudFront can be used as a proxy to provide secure WebSocket connections (WSS) to your WebSocket server running on HTTP.
-This eliminates the need for:
+This eliminates the need for a custom domain and SSL certificates.
-- A custom domain
-- SSL certificates
-- HTTPS configuration on your server

 ## CloudFront Configuration